6 rescued in waters off Indonesia

 - NEW: Three ships are on the scene and more are expected to join the search

 - Australian, Indonesian and private vessels are looking for survivors

 - Ships carrying people seeking asylum in Australia regularly get into trouble in the area

-(CNN) -- The number of people rescued in the waters off Indonesia after a boat reportedly had engine trouble has risen to 54, Australian officials said Friday.
+Jakarta, Indonesia (CNN) -- Six people were rescued in the waters off Indonesia early Thursday as authorities search for survivors of a boat that reportedly had engine trouble a day earlier, Australian officials said.

-Rescue workers have been searching for survivors since Wednesday, when the Australian Maritime Safety Authority received a call from someone who said they were on board a vessel having engine trouble with about 150 others, presumed to be asylum seekers.
+Rescue workers searched all day Wednesday after the Australian Maritime Safety Authority received a call from someone who said they were on board a vessel having engine trouble with about 150 others, presumed to be asylum seekers.

 Several ships carrying people seeking asylum in Australia have run into trouble in the waters between Indonesia and Australia in the past two years.
 The issue has become a highly sensitive political topic in Australia.